izzetbiophysicist/mol_data_prep/README.md

 - Standardization
 - Binarization of response variable
 - Allows the use of clustering strategies to build more representative test sets
-- Easy introduction of synthetic datapoints through SMOTE
+- Easy introduction of synthetic datapoints through SMOTE (SMOGN soon to be added)

 # Usage
 In the "example" folder you can find a step by step example of a standard procedure